Door Won't Close or Latch? How to Fix a Sticking Door

 Time: 30-45 minutes.
 Cost: $0 if you own a block plane.

-1. In addition, close the door and mark where it contacts the frame with a pencil.
-Open and plane only the marked area.
+1. Close the door and mark contact spots with a pencil.
+Open it and plane only the marked area.

-3. Moreover, sand the planed edge smooth (120 grit), prime, and paint to seal the exposed wood.
+3. Sand the edge smooth with 120-grit paper, prime, and paint the bare wood to seal it.

-Warning: Planing removes material permanently.
-If you plane too much, the door has a gap.
-Always fix hinges first — planing should be the last option, not the first.
+Important: Planing is permanent.
+Plane too much and the door has a gap.
+Fix the hinges first.
+Planing is the last option, not the first.

 When It's Not the Door

-If multiple doors in the house suddenly stick or show gaps at the top, the issue may be foundation settling — not the doors.
-Look for diagonal cracks from door corners and cracks in exterior stucco.
-If you see these signs, a structural engineer assessment ($250-$400) is worth the investment before fixing individual doors.
+If lots of doors in your home suddenly stick or show gaps at the top, the real culprit could be foundation settling.
+Look for diagonal cracks coming out of door corners and cracks in the exterior stucco.
+If you see these, a structural engineer's look ($250-$400) makes sense before you fix each door one by one.

-If your door won't close after a fix attempt, check whether you addressed the root cause (hinge sag) rather than the symptom (binding edge).
+Your door still won't close after a repair?
+Make sure you fixed the root cause (hinge sag) and not just the symptom (binding edge).

 Frequently Asked Questions